MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/schedule-service-activity-csh.md

 7. In the **Bookable Resource Bookings** section:

-   - Create a new bookable resource booking or add an exiting one.
+   - Create a new bookable resource booking or add an existing one.

      [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create and set up bookable resources](resources-service-scheduling.md)